-What if there is a session I can’t make it?
+What if there is a session I can’t make?

-If we know you can’t make a particular session, we can ensure that you still received the notes, along with the practices.
+If you know you can’t make a particular session, we can ensure that you still received the notes, along with the practices.
 It may be possible to join the training online if you’re normally attending face-to-face.
-So, don’t worry too much if you know there is one session you can’t make.
-If it’s two or more sessions I can’t make?
-Generally, it’s a good idea to book on the following course – but, every situation is different, so do contact Mark to discuss; for example, it may be possible to book a number of one-to-one sessions to cover the content you won’t be able to make.
+So, don’t worry too much if you know there is a session you can’t make.
+If it’s three or more sessions I can’t make?
+You might book a number of one-to-one sessions to cover the content you won’t be able to make, or it might be a good idea to book on the following course – every situation is different, so do contact Mark to discuss.

 Can I pay by…?

 You’re welcome to pay by bank transfer, credit card, or even cash, we ask for your preference on the booking form.